Overview

 Highlights

-- Immerse yourself in San Andrés Mixquic's vibrant Day of the Dead decorations, a visual feast like no other.
+- Dive into San Andrés Mixquic's unique Day of the Dead decorations, a visual feast like no other.

 - Witness heartfelt Dia de Muertos altars, adorned with skulls and photos, to honor departed family.